abnamro/repository-scanner/components/resc-vcs-scraper/README.md

 <!-- GETTING STARTED -->
 ## Getting started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
 - [Git](https://git-scm.com/downloads)